Efferescent/Assist.org-Equivalent-Classes/README.md

 1. Know your college 'code' (i.e. Cal Poly SLO is CPSLO).
 2. Know the major the class is under and input it in this format: UPPER_CASE_MAJOR, B.S.
    For example: COMPUTER SCIENCE, B.S.
+3. Know the class code, class code number, name, and unit count of the class you want to take.
+   For example: [(CSC 202 - Data Structures (4.00) -> Class Code: CSC -> Class Code Number: 202 -> Name: Data Structures -> Unit Count: (4.00)).
-3. Know the title, unit count, and if there is a 'same as' class of the class you want to take.
+4. Know if there is a 'same as' class for the class you want to take at your college.
-4. Click on the calculator icon next to the data frame to see all of the classes.
+5. Click on the calculator icon next to the data frame to see all of the classes.

 Please note that all of these inputs are CASE SENSITIVE.